Em Magan: Critical reception

-Balaji Balasubramaniam of Thiraipadam.com wrote, "Bharath seems to be maturing into a very good and natural actor.
-He is able to express a lot of emotions with his expressions and body language and generates sympathy for his character.
-Nasser gets a role that makes full use of his piercing stares and rough voice.
-He is very convincing in the role and relishes the chance to play a fully realized character instead of the half-baked, two-dimensional villain roles he usually gets.
-Gopika looks as homely as the role calls for and has good chemistry with Bharath while Gajala is wasted in a throw-away role.
-Saranya, as always, is able to generate laughs with her slightly whiny voice while Vadivelu shines in a role with equal opportunity for both comedy and sentiments.
-Vidyasagar comes up with a nice melody in Unnodu Thaan."

 S. R. Ashok Kumar of The Hindu wrote, "Director Thirumurugan weaves through emotions and sentiments which form the base of the story. [..]
 Thirumurugan, directing his first film, has shown that he can handle family drama quite well.
 He has a tight script and the scenes are arranged well leading to the climax.
 It is touching to find the son showing concern for the father in spite of the humiliation heaped on him.
 Such subtle touches show much thought has gone into the film.
-And the viewers are sure to relate to the scenes that are so down-to-earth.".
+And the viewers are sure to relate to the scenes that are so down-to-earth."

+Lajjavathi of Kalki praised Thirumurugan for making a realistic family drama while appreciating the acting of star cast.

+Cinesouth wrote "If only the second half had been as fabulous of the first half, ‘Em Magan’ would have been a super film".